Grouping replicator sets in Statamic

 Please note that the root folder is the name of the handle, and the file names should be based on the options that you provided under versions in the config above.

-Displaying Sets in the Frontend
+Displaying sets in the frontend

 To display each set in our frontend, we have to go to resources/views/pages/show.antlers.html and add the following code:

-{{ block }}
+{{ blocks }}

 {{ partial src="sets/{type}/{version}" }}